The Best (Worst?!) Christmas Song of the Year Has Arrived

-Perhaps calling “Know No Better” the best Christmas song of the year is a streeeeeeeeeetch.
+Perhaps calling Major Lazer, Travis Scott, Camila Cabelo and Quavo’s «Know No Better» the best Christmas song of the year is a streeeeeeeeeetch.
 But damn, what other competition are they looking at right now?
 Let’s pause and take a look.

 1) There’s the Sia album (which some have said is «redfinining Christmas music», a statement we cannot yet confirm or deny).